 Essential Oils and Phototoxicity

-I am always warning people not to apply essential oils to the skin neat as these can cause an allergic reaction.
-However the kind of reaction described above is not an allergic reaction – it is the combination of UVA and the photo-sensitising agent which causes the damage to the skin.
-Some essential oils are phototoxic – namely the citrus oils (plant family Rutaceae) – just as any part of the plant including the juice would be too!
-Strictly speaking these aren’t essential oils, they are expressed oils because they don’t go through a distillation process – the oil is “squeezed” from the skin of the fruit.
+Only in exceptional circumstances should essential oils be applied to the skin neat as they could cause an allergic reaction, particularly if an oil is used regularly.
+However the kind of reaction described above is due to the combination of UVA and the photo-sensitising agent (in this case the furocoumarins) which causes the damage to the skin.
+Some essential oils are phototoxic – for example most of the citrus oils (plant family Rutaceae) – but any part of the plant including the juice could be too!
+Strictly speaking the “expressed” citrus oils aren’t essential oils, they are expressed oils.
+They don’t go through a distillation process – the oil is “squeezed” from the skin of the fruit.
 So if you are using Citrus “essential” oils – please ensure that you stay out of the sun!